 Filmed in the gorgeous Rocky Mountains, The Naked Spur is considered by many as one of the best westerns ever made.

 When watching The Naked Spur, you, of course, have to keep in mind that it was made in 1953.
 Going in, expecting more than should be expected from this period will rob you from enjoying the movie as it should be enjoyed.
 Then again, that can be said of all the wonderful movies we celebrate here on Hollywood Yesterday.

 The film is beautifully done and perfectly cast.
 It’s one of those films that I would (and do) watch every time it’s on television.

 - Included in “1001 Movies You Must See Before You Die.”

 - Was inducted into the Library of Congress National Film Registry.

 - Director Anthony Mann also worked with James Stewart in The Man from Laramie.

 - James Stewart despised the nickname Jimmy (wish I’d known that before naming his “category” on Hollywood Yesterday!)

 The Official Trailer for The Naked Spur

-The movie is (MUCH) better than the trailer – although it’s a hoot in spite of itself.
+The movie is (MUCH) better than the trailer – although it’s a hoot kind of in spite of itself.